 So it’s noteworthy that Fannie Mae recently announced a rule change that could ease home loan requirements for Oregon mortgage applicants.
-Starting at the end of July 2017, the company increased its maximum debt-to-income ratio for borrowers from 45% to 50%.
+The company increased its maximum debt-to-income ratio for borrowers from 45% to 50%.

 The debt-to-income ratio, or DTI, is one of the most important requirements when it comes to qualifying for a home loan in Oregon.
 The DTI is basically a percentage that shows how much of your monthly income goes toward your debts.

 Prior to this rule change, Fannie Mae would allow for a maximum debt-to-income ratio of 45%.
 They recently increased that threshold to 50%.
 This means that the borrower’s total monthly debts — including the mortgage payment — can now account for up to 50% of monthly income.

 This change could affect many home buyers and mortgage shoppers in Oregon, particularly those with a large amount of debt.
 Having too much debt relative to one’s income can make it harder for a person to qualify for mortgage financing.
 So this change to Fannie Mae’s loan purchasing requirements could allow a larger number of Oregon home buyers to obtain mortgage loans.

 Debt-to-income ratios are one of the most important qualification criteria for mortgage applicants.
 But there are other requirements as well.
 Here’s a quick look at home loan requirements in Oregon: